tomyo/interval-timer/README.md

-# interval-timer
+# Interval Timer

-Simple and easy to use all purposes interval timer.
+Simple and easy to use all purposes interval timer webapp.